michaela10c/saasstore/README.md

-# AppStore: A Cloud and React-based Platform for App Purchase
+# SaasStore: A Cloud and React-based Platform for App Purchase